vgeirnaert/CSMVoteMatch/README.md

 ## Importance score
 It is important to keep in mind that we're trying to calculate how well person A matches with person B, and their fidelity score should reflect the interpersonal match rather than the importance of the specific statement.
 That is why we use the weight assigned by both the user and candidate as a second matching dimension.

-The weight score is used to modified the answer score, and either doubles or halves the answer score.
+The weight score is used to modified the answer score, and either increases the answer score by 50% (score times 1.5) or reduces the answer score by 50% (score times 0.5).
 The weight score is decided as follows:

 <table>
   <tr>